vatpac-technology/sops/docs/worldflight/Aerodromes/sydneydep.md

 Departures from Runway 16L and 34R shall be given the SDS frequency (129.7).

 ### PDCs
 PDCs will be in use by default, to avoid frequency congestion.
-ACD shall send a PDC to each aircraft as they connect.
+ACD shall send a PDC to each aircraft as they connect, prioritising those who connected first.
 Upon successful readback of the PDC, ACD shall direct the pilot to contact Coordinator when ready for pushback or taxi.

+!!! tip
+    OzStrips displays strips in the Preactive bay ordered by connection time.
+Aircraft who connected first are shown down the bottom of the bay.

 ## Coordinator
 Coordinator operations shall be conducted in accordance with the Sydney Aerodrome [Coordinator](../../aerodromes/classc/Sydney.md#sydney-coordinator) procedures, using the OzStrips plugin.